 Out-licensing agreement with MoonLake Immunotherapeutics AG, Switzerland, on a drug candidate for the treatment of several inflammatory diseases

-On May 3, 2021, the Group announced the conclusion of an out-licensing agreement on sonelokimab (M1095) with the newly founded MoonLake Immunotherapeutics AG, Switzerland (MoonLake).
+On May 3, 2021, the Group announced the conclusion of an out-licensing agreement on sonelokimab (M1095) with MoonLake Immunotherapeutics AG, Switzerland (MoonLake).
 Sonelokimab is an investigational anti-IL-17 A/F Nanobody® that neutralizes both IL-17A and IL-17F in patients with moderate to severe chronic plaque-type psoriasis.
 MoonLake will assume full responsibility for the research, development, and commercialization of sonelokimab.
-Under the agreement, the Group will receive an upfront cash payment in a double-digit million euro amount and an equity interest of almost 10% in MoonLake.
+Under the agreement, the Group will receive an upfront cash payment in a low double-digit million euro amount and an equity interest of almost 10% in MoonLake.
 Depending on the achievement of certain development and sales milestones, the Group is also entitled to future milestone payments up to a mid triple-digit million euro amount, as well as royalties depending on future net sales.
 The equity instruments received were measured at their fair value on initial recognition.
-The income from the out-licensing of intellectual property in a low double-digit million euro amount was reported in other operating income.
+The income from the out-licensing of intellectual property in a low double-digit million euro amount was reported in other operating income in the previous year.